“But in a place like Eerie-on-Sea, legends can sometimes have a little more… bite.”

 “So that’s it.
 Just about.”

-Thomas Taylor’s atmospheric fantasy is a remarkable new addition to Read to Them’s Intermediate titles.
+Thomas Taylor’s atmospheric fantasy is a remarkable addition to Read to Them’s titles.
 Perfect for anyone ready to embark on a larger-than-life adventure, who might be searching for their place in the world, and who holds an appreciation for things that are just a little bit strange.